Mother’s Day at Walt Disney World: Thoughtful Ways to Celebrate Mom in 2026

 Walt Disney World Resort is also rolling out some special offers and experiences for spring and summer.

-From now through July, you can save up to 30 percent on select Disney Resort hotels.
-And if you’re not planning to park-hop, the new 3-Day, 3-Park ticket for $89 per day is a great deal, giving you access to EPCOT, Animal Kingdom, and Hollywood Studios.
+From now through July, you can save up to 35 percent on select Disney Resort hotels as a Florida Resident, and save up to 40 percent as an Annual Passholder.
+And if you’re not planning to park-hop, the 3-Day, 3-Park ticket for $109 per day gives you access to EPCOT, Animal Kingdom, and Hollywood Studios.

 And don’t forget about these awesome perks you get at Disney Resort hotels!